hassaanahd/hassaanahd.github.io/research_n_pubs.md

 To estimate the unknown parameters of this system, we employ **Dynamic Mode Decomposition with Control (DMDc)** [2], which provides a reduced-order representation while preserving the affine structure of the underlying dynamics.
 DMDc identifies a best-fit linear operator from spatio-temporal snapshot data, enabling system identification in a data-driven manner.

 The dataset consists of:
 - Monthly groundwater withdrawal aggregates [3]
 - Groundwater level measurements from monitoring wells across the High Plains Aquifer [4]

 Groundwater levels are used as a proxy for aquifer storage under the assumption of approximate proportionality between observed head changes and storage variations.

 Preliminary results demonstrate that the proposed framework can recover interpretable community-scale interaction patterns and dominant consumption modes from aggregate data.
 However, limitations remain in terms of identifiability under sparse observations and sensitivity to aggregation assumptions.
-These results provide a data-driven foundation for future groundwater sustainability assessment and policy analysis.
+These results provide a data-driven foundation for future groundwater sustainability assessment and policy analysis, and are detailed further in [5].

 ### References
 1. T. Manzoor, E. Rovenskaya, A. Muhammad, *IFAC-PapersOnLine*, **50**, 7675 (2017).
 2. J. L. Proctor, S. L. Brunton, J. N. Kutz, *SIAM Journal on Applied Dynamical Systems*, **15**, 142 (2016).
 3. U.S. Geological Survey, *Water Resources Mission Area: Water Use in the United States* (2023).
 Accessed August 15, 2025.